VD44/Derivative-Trading-Algorithm-Monitor/README.md

     desc : 'Some Description', // (string) simple description to be displayed on dashboard card

-    stats : { // a json object that returns whatever stats you want to display on the dashboard cards alpha : 0.11, // these are just examples, these stats can beta : 0.29, // have whatever names and values you wish to display sharpe : 1.2
+    stats : { // a json object that returns whatever stats you want to display on the dashboard cards alpha : 0.11, // these are just examples, these stats can have any name and value beta : 0.29,
+      sharpe : 1.2
   }
   ... // an array of x number or strategies following the above example